ColumbusGoClub/ColumbusGoClub.github.io/README.md

 ### checkin.css
 - [ ] integrate the select .form-container and .custom-select CSS (or at least have the CSS match)
-- [x] minified version doesn't color correctly in atom, check and see if this means there is an error in the code
-  NOTE: Alex says this isn't an issue

 ### library.html
 - [ ] create a page that allows members to browse the entire library database